CodeAwareness/cA.vscode.panel/README.md

 ### Development

 Prerequisite: `npx office-addin-dev-certs install` to get https on localhost.
 After installation, restart nginx.
+The certificate is only valid for one month by default.
+Also, on latest MacOS / Chrome it doesn't seem to be working at all.

 To start developing and customizing this web panel, just run `yarn dev` and have fun.
 When you change the code, you'll need to refresh VSCode (with the Developer Tools open hit CTRL + R or CMD + R on a Mac).